mustafaaljadery/wikipedia-scraper/README.md

 There are some design choices that I chose, that depending on what I'm building or what I want to do with this, I would do differently.

 Firstly, concurrent locks on queue.
 Right now, I'm not processing the scrapping concurrently, however the extraction and adding to the queue is done concurrently.
-I'm not scraping concurrently because I don't want to put a lot of load on the Wikipedia server as this is just a project for me, I'm not going to build a project around this data.
+I'm not scraping concurrently because I don't want to put a lot of load on the Wikipedia server as this is just a project for me, I'm not really going to do anything useful with the data.

+Secondly, storing the data.
+Firstly, if I wanted to store the data, I would just store the tokens.
+You can think of the tokens as a compressions of all the text.
+You will get way less tokens then you will have words, and they take less memory.
+(Given my intent is to use them for LLM training)

 ## FAQ